Kaif10/News-API/README.md

 # News-App
-News App with Django
+News App with Django.

-Get yourself acquainted with the latest news using ths news scarping API.
+Get yourself acquainted with the latest news using ths News Scraping API.

 Use the web-app in your system:

-Clone the repo.
+1. Clone the repo.

-In the command prompt, open the directory of tha project and run:
+2. In the command prompt, open the directory of tha project and run:

 ```
 manage.py runserver